gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker/gaffer-images.md

 # Gaffer Images

-As demonstrated in the [quickstart](../quickstart.md) its very simple to start up a basic in memory gaffer graph using the available OCI (Open Container Initiative) images.
+As demonstrated in the [quickstart](../quickstart.md) its very simple to start up a basic in memory gaffer graph using the available Open Container Initiative (OCI) images.

-However, for large scale graphs with persistent storage you will want to use a different storage backend; the recommended one being Accumulo.
+For large scale graphs with persistent storage you will want to use a different storage backend to a Map Store; the recommended one being Accumulo.
 To do this a different deployment of containers are required.
 This guide will run through the containers needed for a basic Accumulo cluster and how to configure and create custom images of Gaffer.